kwangzera/7-Waves/README.md

 There are many ways to convert a `.sb3` file to an `.html` file.
 This [nifty tool](https://sheeptester.github.io/htmlifier/) gets the job done quite nicely.

 ### Usage
-Once downloaded, the following commands can be run in the command prompt:
+Once downloaded, the following commands can be ran in the command prompt:
 ```bash
 # Install necessary dependencies
 > yarn install